Geomagnetic constraints on Millicharged Dark Matter

 The dominant contribution comes from the $\vec\Phi_{10}$ term of the signal.
 The suppression factor $h/R_e \ll 1$ in the $\vec\Psi_{10}$ term can be understood from the Ampere's law $\oint d\vec l\cdot\vec B=\int d\vec S\cdot\vec J_\text{eff}$, where an integral loop is shown in Fig.~S2 in the Supplementary Material.
 For pure tangential components of the effective current in Eq. (\ref{eq:Jeff1}), i.e. the $\vec\Phi_{10}$ term, the integral $\int d\vec S\cdot\vec J_\text{eff}$ gives $\sim \pi R_ehJ_\text{eff}$, while $\oint d\vec l\cdot\vec B$ becomes $\sim BR_e$, resulting in $|B| \sim \pi R_e(h/R_e)J_\text{eff}$.
 On the other hand, for radial components of the effective current, such as the $\vec Y_{10}$ term in Eq. (\ref{eq:Jeff1}), we can use the amperian loop shown in Fig. \ref{setup} to obtain $\int d\vec S\cdot\vec J_\text{eff}\sim\pi R_e^2J_\text{eff}$, leading to $B\sim\pi R_eJ_\text{eff}$.

-For $R_e = 6371.2~\text{km}$, $B_0 = 2.94\times 10^{-2}\,\text{T}$, $\beta = 1$ and $\rho= 0.3\,\rm{GeV/cm^3}$, we notice that the amplitude of the magnetic field signal is
+For $R_e = 6371.2~\text{km}$, $B_0 = 2.94\times 10^{-2}\,\text{mT}$, $\beta = 1$ and $\rho= 0.3\,\rm{GeV/cm^3}$, we notice that the amplitude of the magnetic field signal is

-meaning that for our mass ranges of interest, which correspond to signal frequencies below $5~\text{Hz}$, a mCP field can produce a magnetic field signal of hundreds of pT for millicharges down to $e_m = 10^{-27}$.
-Current unshielded magnetometers can easily reach this sensitivities.
+meaning that for our mass ranges of interest, which correspond to signal frequencies below $5~\text{Hz}$, a mDM field can produce a magnetic field signal of hundreds of pT for millicharges down to $e_m = 10^{-27}$.
+Current unshielded magnetometers can easily reach these sensitivities.
 To have an idea, in the first campaign of the SNIPE Hunt collaboration, magnetometers with $300\,\text{pT}/\sqrt{\text{Hz}}$ were used \cite{Sulai:2023zqw}.

 A straightforward concern for a dedicated experimental exploration are the background noises.
-For the frequencies that interests us, the dominant magnetic field sources are anthropogenic \cite{Constable}, so to get optimal sensitivity, the experiment can be set up in a remote location, far from urban environments.
-Moreover, the dark matter signal oscillates at a particular frequency that makes it easy to be distinguished from static sources, such as the strong static Earth's geomagnetic field.
+For the frequencies of interest, the dominant magnetic field interference is of anthropogenic origin \cite{Constable}.
+Therefore, to get optimal sensitivity, the experiment can be set up in a location far away from urban environments.
+Moreover, the mDM signal oscillates at a particular frequency that makes it easy to be distinguished from static sources, such as the strong static Earth's geomagnetic field.
 In fact, it was demonstrated in the first SNIPE Hunt expedition, that the amplitude spectral density of the measurements were flat and corresponded to the noise floor of the magnetometers, with the exception of a 60 Hz peak associated with the laptop used for data acquisition.
-While a few narrow peaks at one of the measurement stations are attributed to noise with unknown origin since the dark matter signal should be present in all stations at all times.
+While a few narrow peaks at one of the measurement stations are attributed to noise with unknown origin, our signal should be present in all stations at all times.
 In addition, since the reach of the SNIPE Hunt is now limited by the sensitivity of the magnetometers \cite{Sulai:2023zqw}, rather than by the geomagnetic noise, future dedicated experiments using high-precision magnetometers with sensitivity up to order $20\,\text{fT}/\sqrt{\text{Hz}}$ \cite{Bevilacqua:2016zpi,Oelsner:2020lcl,Chatzidrosos:2017tpj,Younesi:2024azs} will result in stronger sensitivity.
+Moreover, methods to improve sensitivity and frequency range coverage have already being examined.
+For instance, it has been pointed out in \cite{Bloch:2023wfz} that the measurement of the curl of the magnetic field can serve as a useful method to reach much higher frequencies.